Electra-project/electra-api-doc/_seller/-seller-payment-get.md

 title: /seller/payment/:sellerAddressHash *
 position: 4
 type: post
-description: Get a seller transaction information.
+description: Get a seller payment information.

 content_markdown: |-
-  Returns a seller transaction information.
+  Returns a seller payment information.

   The `status` can be one of:
   - **PENDING**: No transaction to this seller address has not been broadcast.